muratmurat12/Capstone_Project/README.md

 set quantity, and pick a category.
 When organizing your products, you can add prices.
 In store, just open your list and tick off every item you bought.
+"Shopping List" written in two languages Java and Kotlin.